andraderaul/random-fy/README.md

 # randomfy

-This is a project that will show artists and musics based in the recommendation from Spotify.
-After the user logged in the application, recommendation will appear.
-When user likes the recommendation, he can gives a like it simmilar the Tinder.

-> disclaimer: I'll improve this readme soon

 ## About

-Randomfy takes your most listened to Spotify artists and select one of them for you can know new artists based in this artist selected.
-If you liked that artist, you can give a like.
-After that, you can make a playlist with the artists liked and share with your friends.
-Also you can create a picture with this artists.
+Randomfy takes your most listened Spotify artists, selects one of them and shows you similar artists, so you can meet new artists based on the previous selected one.

 Disclaimer: Randomfy is not affiliated with Spotify.
-The site is built on Nextjs, React and the Spotify API.
+The site was build with Nextjs, React and the Spotify API.

+## How it works

+This project shows artists and songs based on your Spotify recommendation.
+When the user signs in the application, a recommendation is shown.
+The user can like or dislike the recommendation, just like on Tinder.
+After that, you can make a playlist with the liked artists and share it with your friends.
+Also, you can create an image with these artists.

 ## Todo